ECTS grading scale

 The ECTS grading scale was a grading system for higher education institutions defined in the European Credit Transfer and Accumulation System (ECTS) framework by the European Commission.
 Since many grading systems co-exist in Europe and, considering that interpretation of grades varies considerably from one country to another, if not from one institution to another, the ECTS grading scale was developed to provide a common measure and facilitate the transfer of students and their grades between European higher education institutions, by allowing national and local grading systems to be interchangeable.
 Grades were reported on a carefully calibrated and uniform A-to-F scale combined with keywords and short qualitative definitions.
 Each institution makes its own decision on how to apply the ECTS grading scale to its system.

 The ECTS grade was not meant to replace the local grades but to be used optionally and additionally to effectively "translate" and "transcript" a grade from one institution to another.
 The ECTS grade was indicated alongside the mark awarded by the host institution on the student's transcript of records.
 The receiving institutions then converted the ECTS grade to their own system.
 Higher education institutions were recommended (though not forced) to provide ECTS grades for all of their students and to take into account the ECTS grades awarded by other institutions.
 A certain amount of flexibility was advised, since the ECTS grading scale was designed to improve transparency of a variety of grading systems and could not, by itself, cover all possible cases.

 The unified grading system was abandoned in 2009 in favour of institutions providing grade distribution tables showing the statistical distribution of grades in their national or institutional system.

 Requirements

 The main requirements for establishing ECTS grades are the availability of sufficiently detailed primary data, cohorts of sufficient size to ensure validity, proper statistical methods and regular quality control of the results obtained through the use of the scale.

-Description of the fundamental idea – first version (2003–2008)
+First version (2003–2008)

 To tackle the problem of the different approaches to grading across European educational systems, in the past years ECTS guidelines suggested that, in addition to their national scale, European institutions might use a European grading scale as a translation device into other grading systems.
 Such European scale was based on the statistical distribution of passing grades in each programme, which showed how the national scale was actually being used in that context and allowed for comparison with the statistical distribution of grades in a parallel programme of another institution.